Linpark recently hosted its first Grade 8 Spelling Bee Competition. It was a great

 Welcome back all old students and staff, and a warm welcome to all our new students.

-Linpark welcomed 4 sets of twins to grade 8 this year.
+Linpark welcomed 4 sets of twins to grade 8 in 2016.

 New Circuit Manager Visits School